 For intramural sports, they should find out about both the costs of renting and buying equipment, as well as how much it typically costs to go out with the team post games.

-Here are more questions to ask students about their college experience:
+Questions to ask students about the college experience

 - How would you rate your overall experience?

 - What do you enjoy most/least about the college?

 - How would you describe your experiences with professors and advisors?

 - How would you rate the food on campus?

 - How would you rate the campus facilities?

 - What do you think of the dorms and residence halls?